Caravans, Footpaths, and Walkabouts in Australia

-The majority of the population of 19.5 million lives on the coast.
+The majority of Australia’s population of 25,499,884 lives on the coast.
 Don’t try to visit the entire country at one time — it is massive even when covered by airplane.
 Instead, focus on a few regions.

 If you have some spare room in your budget but not in your schedule, fly as much as possible.
-Qantas is the main Aussie airline but it has some regional competition, while Virgin Blue offers heavily-discounted fares on select routes.
+Qantas is the main Aussie airline but it has some regional competition, such as Virgin Australia that offers heavily-discounted fares on select routes.

-Australia’s national bus network is Greyhound Pioneer/McCafferty’s.
-It goes places the train doesn’t go near.
+Australia’s national bus network is Greyhound Australia.
+It goes to places the train doesn’t go near.
 Bus passes are reasonably-priced, and coaches are comfortable.
 Be forewarned though — as distances are great and stops are few in the Outback, you may find yourself on more than one 20-hour bus trip.
 Local and regional bus companies often provide competing services on similar routes.

 Each state has a different body that governs its rails, but info on most lines can be found at either “Australia by Rail” or at Western Australia’s rail site.
 A variety of passes covers the east and south, and substantial discounts are available to students and seniors.
-Long-awaited “Ghan” service has been extended from Alice Springs to Darwin.
+The beloved “Ghan” service has been extended from Alice Springs to Darwin.

 Renting a car in Australia is much like renting a car in North America or Europe, and many of the companies are the same.
 But “caravan” rental (“r.v.” to us Seppos) is far more common down under.
 Dozens of places offer caravan rental.
-Try “Britz” or for the budget-minded “Wicked Campervans.”
-Many companies also offer 4WD rentals and motorcycle rentals.
-Search the GoNOMAD Transports listings under these and other categories for more useful contacts.
+Happy Car provides a comparison of every car rental company in Australia.

 Travelers can buy and insure used cars in Australia, but re-selling can be difficult under time constraints when you want to go home.
 One way around this is to enter into a “buy-back” agreement, where the seller agrees to buy the car back for 30 to 50 percent of your purchase price.

 When you have a limited amount of time or are traveling “on your Pat,**” consider going with a group.
 You may not be the sort of person who normally goes on group tours, but consider that all your arrangements are made and you won’t waste time digging up tickets and hotels.

 Local operators are recommended in rural areas where there is no other way around without your own vehicle.
 Areas such as Kakadu National Park, Uluru (Ayers Rock), and the Queensland Hinterlands are difficult to see by public transport.

 You’d have to have “a kangaroo loose in the top paddock” to bike the circumference of Oz, but there are several shorter routes that cyclists rave about.
-Australia has both a hill and population shortage, making it a cyclist’s dream.
+Australia has both a hill and a population shortage, making it a cyclist’s dream.
 Biking is not recommended on major highways, and bikers should drink plenty of water and always wear sunscreen.